We All Like to Reblog by Andy P, WordPress.com, June 1, 2010

 Have you ever come across a blog post that you enjoyed so much you wanted to easily share it with the readers of your own blog?
 Sure, you can copy and paste the link and perhaps even a snippet of text with your own comments, but overall it’s not a particularly enjoyable experience.
 We wanted to change this and make sharing other posts with your readers as easy as posting to your blog.

 On December 5, 2011, I got a notice that one of my posts had been Reblogged.
-When I clicked the link that pointed to the site that had reblogged me, this is the greater part of what I saw:
+When I clicked the link that pointed to the site that had reblogged me, this image is what I saw:

 Content theft happens all the time on the internet, but that doesn’t make it right.
 Each and every one of us holds a Copyright to the content on our blogs, as long as we are the original writer of the words, photographer of our photos, or designer of our graphics.
 We don’t even have to post a notice of Copyright for this to be so.
 (But it is a good idea to do this to remind others that your content is not free for the taking.
-WordPress discusses how to Prevent Content Theft.
-Among other topics, they discuss Copyright Notices that can be posted in your sidebar, and placing a watermark or copyright notice on photos.)
+WordPress discusses how to Prevent Content Theft.)

 No one else is allowed to copy this content in it’s entirety without our express permission.
 They can, however, take small excerpts from it for inclusion in their work, provided they give us credit.
 These snippets should be for the purpose of criticism, commentary or news reporting and are considered “fair use”.